Army Body Fat guide

 Best uses

-• Estimate a tape-method body fat percentage.
+• Estimate the current Army one-site tape body fat percentage.

 What this calculator is for